edemaine/edemaine/README.md

 * [preact-render-to-dom](https://github.com/edemaine/preact-render-to-dom) converts Preact VDOM to DOM or xmldom or jsdom *without reactivity*, faster than stringifying and parsing (used by SVG Tiler)
 * Discord/Slack
   * 🍴[slack-backup](https://github.com/edemaine/slack-backup) exports Slack data (including private channels) for Discord import
+* Web scripts
+  * 🌟[dark-monkey](https://github.com/edemaine/dark-monkey) adds dark(er) modes to some websites
+  * 🌟[github-issue.js](https://gist.github.com/edemaine/4507dc6a286a9428b86ae14a62a1f7ee) minimalizes a GitHub issue for printing as a referee response
+  * 🌟[when2meet-subset.js](https://gist.github.com/edemaine/3b32be8a20ceafd931c2f2a6815d3ae4) enables toggling subset of users in when2meet results view